Paris - Ile De France

 Opulent garlands of oak, symbol of opulence and security, adorn their sheaths.

-They then wrap around the slab located under the balcony and inscribed with the name of the association.
+They then wrap around the central medallion that bears the name of the association.

 This ostentatious plant decor is found throughout the facade, especially around the balconies of the upper floors.